miniwdl-ext/miniwdl-aws-terraform/README.md

 The following Terraform variables are also available:

-* `create_spot_service_roles=false` set this if the deploy fails saying that certain account-wide service roles already exist
 * `task_max_vpcus=256` maximum vCPUs for the Batch compute environment used for WDL task execution
-* `workflow_max_vcpus=16` maximum vCPUs for the Batch compute environment used for miniwdl engine processes (limits maximum # of concurrently running workflows)
+* `workflow_max_vcpus=16` maximum vCPUs for the Batch compute environment used for miniwdl engine processes (limits maximum # of workflows running concurrently)

 Review the network configuration and IAM policies in [main.tf](main.tf).
-To keep the configuration succinct, we wrote in simple networking with public subnets, and existing managed IAM policies that are more powerful than strictly needed.
+To keep the configuration succinct, we wrote in simple networking with public subnets, and existing IAM policies that are more powerful than strictly needed.
 Customize as needed for your security requirements.

-You'll need a way to browse and manage the provisioned EFS file system contents remotely.
+You'll need a way to browse and manage the provisioned EFS contents remotely.
 The companion [lambdash-efs](https://github.com/miniwdl-ext/lambdash-efs) is one option; the Terrafom deployment outputs the infrastructure details needed to deploy it (pick any subnet).
 Or, set up an instance/container mounting the EFS, to access via SSH or web app (e.g. [JupyterHub](https://jupyter.org/hub), [Cloud Commander](http://cloudcmd.io/), [VS Code server](https://github.com/cdr/code-server)).